 The display of your Sylphyo provides you with three main screens that provide you with all the relevant information to perform and configure it according to your needs.
 Performance screen This is where you will spend most of your time.
 You can see a quick recap of your performance parameters, such as the base key, the current MIDI channel, or the currently played note.
 You can also have a quick glance at important information about your Sylphyo, such as battery life or wireless status.
-Quick settings ing your performance, without even having to look at your screen.
+Quick settings Holding the Υ 0 key while in the performance screen moves you to Quick settings, which we designed to allow you to very quickly change your performance parameters (e.g., base key, and MIDI channel) during your performance, without even having to look at your screen.
 More parameters (MIDI volume CC, and breath intensity CC) can be selected by simply tapping on the slider with your right thumb.